jengelh/libhx/doc/process_management.rst

 process group(s) will change to the the user's group(s) — both primary and secondary — provided a user was specified (see above).
 When ``gruop`` is the empty string, no change of process group identity occurs.

+The return value is an enum indicating failure with values <0, and success with
+>=0.

 Process information